A shingled backyard cottage | Studio Eccos Design

 Homeowner Kol Peterson provided these photographs of his appealing shingled cottage.
 It is an accessory dwelling unit (ADU), a small house built in the back yard of an existing house.
 ADU’s go by many other names as well…carriage house, laneway house, backyard cottage, granny flat.
 ADU’s are often occupied by relatives of the property owner, for example allowing an aging parent to live semi-independently but with support nearby.
 Other ADU’s are rented out, providing an affordable alternative to apartments.

 A set of French doors leads from the dining room to a covered porch.
-The yard has been landscaped to define distinct outdoor rooms.
-There is seating around a fire pit in the middle, and to one side is an outdoor dining area.
+The yard has been landscaped to define distinct outdoor rooms with a seating around a fire pit in the middle and an outdoor dining area to one side.

 Peterson notes that ADU’s have a number of environmental benefits deriving from increased urban density and small house living.
 Higher urban density greatly reduces the energy spent on transportation.
 Transit becomes increasingly efficient, and walking and biking become viable options.
 A reduction in urban sprawl also means less destruction of wilderness and farmland.
 ADU’s, like other small homes, require fewer materials to build, use less energy to heat and cool, and need less chemical cleaners than bigger houses.
 Peterson went one step further by building his ADU to be extra energy-efficient.
 He focused on the simplest and most cost-effective strategies, using very high levels of insulation and taking advantage of the natural shade provided by a large cherry tree.

 If you enjoyed this article, please share it using the buttons below the gallery!

 The house was built by Design Build Portland.
 Peterson documented the construction on his blog, pdxadu.blogspot.com.
 He is also a contributor to accessorydwellings.org, a site which advocates for ADU’s and provides guidance for people thinking about building one.